 - Many Add-On Features

 BuddyPress is known as “social networking in a box.”
-You can turn features on and off to suit your needs and the plugin has a thriving community of plugin developers who regularly contribute new open source plugins that greatly extend the application.
+You can turn features on and off to suit your needs and the plugin boasts a thriving community of plugin developers who contribute new plugins that greatly extend the application.

-WPSymposium Pro provides members with a strong support community and assistance for members who require professional help.
+WPSymposium Pro offers a strong support community and assistance for members who need professional help.
 Social features of the plugin include:

 - Friends